TitusTech/prometheus-grafana-alertmanager-example/README.md

 curl https://raw.githubusercontent.com/PagerTree/prometheus-grafana-alertmanager-example/master/install.sh -H 'Cache-Control: no-cache' | sudo sh
 ```

 At this point you'll have automagically deployed the entire Grafana and Prometheus stack.
-You can now access the Grafana dashboard at `http://<Host IP Address>:3000` *Username: `admin`, Password: `9uT46ZKE`*. *Note: before the dashboards will work you need to follow the [Datasource Configuration section](#datasource-configuration).*
+You can now access the Grafana dashboard at `http://<Host IP Address>:3000` *Username: `admin`, Password: `9uT46ZKE`*.

 Here's a list of all the services that are created: